suncoast-devs/handbook/lessons/misc-quick-reference/slack.md

 ````

-And the code inside the backticks will be formatted as block of code!
+And the code inside the backticks will be formatted as a block of code!

 # Posting snippets for LONG blocks of code